jhongover9000/alternate-realities/docs/index.md

 One issue was that occasionally you would be unable to grab anything–– the controllers would simply stop working as you hold objects in your hand.
 I *think* (very tentative) I fixed the issue, because I *think* it was triggered by me using the Destroy() function wayyy too much in the scripts for the pot and the wiring.
 Once I used SetActive(false) instead, the issues seemed to stop (hopefully).

+We also added a kinematic option to items when they first spawned so that the user wouldn't accidentally knock things around (including the pot), which was what had been happening quite often.

 Another issue was where the scene would push you off the map.
-We’re not sure *why* this is happening, but it only happens every now and then.
-We don’t know how to fix this and frankly didn’t have the time or energy (and sanity) to try.
+We’re not sure *why* this happened, but it rarely happens (maybe once every fifteen to twenty runs).
+We don’t know how to fix this and frankly didn’t have the time or energy (or sanity) to try.

-There were other really random things, like the pot suddenly disappearing from the map, that happened very rarely, but we didn’t know where to start (so we didn’t lol).

 Overall, we got a lot of positive feedback from our playtesters.
 They really liked the various interactions, especially the cutting and razzle dazzle (I knew it would catch on haha).
+The streamline process of the stations was something that was implemented through playtesting as we realized some people felt lost when they spawned in the middle of the room.

-There was mention of a disconnect from the cooking the mixture to suddenly having a bomb to wire, though.
-This was caused by the fact that we had omitted a step from the interactions, where you pour the mixture in the pot into a mold, which then can be opened to reveal the bomb.
+There was also mention of a disconnect from the cooking the mixture to suddenly having a bomb to wire, though (but that was kinda the point hehe).
+This may have been caused by the fact that we omitted a step from the interactions, where you pour the mixture in the pot into a mold, which then can be opened to reveal the bomb.
 We tried to address this by making it so the inside of the pot would empty, leaving an explosive brick next to it with the same color as the mixture that was in the pot.
-We hoped that conveyed the transition better.
+We hoped that conveyed the transition.

 #### Things Left Unsaid and Undone…